 The ban on the release of Sky Lanterns in 2022

-In 2022 authorities banned the release of sky lanterns in Chiang Mai.
+In 2022 authorities totally banned the release of sky lanterns in Chiang Mai.
 The first mass releases of sky lanterns took place near Mae Jo University, north of Chiang Mai.
 The date didn’t coincide with Loy Krathong.
-Since then the release of sky lanterns has become increasingly popular and started to become hazardous for air traffic.
+Since then the release of sky lanterns has become increasingly popular and became hazardous for air traffic.
 Authorities had to step in and restrict the release of sky lanterns.
 I believe that the authorities will ban the release of sky lanterns again this year.

 Overcrowding on the Nawarat Bridge